 Poloniex is a crypto-to-crypto exchange only, founded by Tristan D’Agosta in 2014.
 The corporate headquarters are located in Wilmington, Delaware.

 The founder, D’Agosta, has an unusual background for someone working in the crypto industry.
 He attained a degree in Music after graduating from Rutgers, the State University of New Jersey, and worked for a while as a freelance composer.
 Next, he ran a company called Polonius Sheet Music.
-This just goes to show how the crypto space can be for people of all walks of life!
+This just goes to show how the crypto space can be for people from all walks of life!

 Poloniex has chosen the US as its target market but has managed to attract traders from around the world as well.
-This is thanks to the great variety of altcoins that the platform offers for trading.
+This is thanks to the great variety of altcoins that the platform offers for cryptocurrency trading.
 Until mid-2017, it was common to see Poloniex reaching the highest daily trading volume together with other top exchanges.
 Nowadays, it’s very rare to see the platform in the top five rankings.
 Fed up with the poor customer support and security threats – we’ll tell you all about the CLAM flash crash in the Security section below – many users fled to rival platforms such as Bittrex and Binance.